 You can also download puzzles from the internet that can help your students work on their math skills, Sudoku is a great option.

 Have Friendly Competitions

-Nothing gets students more excited about a lesson then turning it into a competition.
+Nothing gets students more excited about a lesson than turning it into a competition.
 Competition can bring out great things in a student, they’ll be more engaged in the lesson and will associate math with fun.

 You can have students come up to the board two at a time and time them to see who completes a problem faster.
-You can help the student who loses to feel better by working as a class to solve the problem on the board.
+You can help the student who loses to feel better by working as a class to solving the problem on the board.

 A scavenger hunt is another great way to have a friendly competition and have a fun math lesson.
 Make each step of the hunt a different concept with a math problem the students have worked on throughout the school year.
 Break them up into pairs so they can also learn to work with their peers to move on to the next round.

 Relate Math to What Kids Like

 Learning how to make math fun for middle school students might seem impossible but there are a lot of great ways to engage students in the lesson.
 Many times students have less interest in math because they can’t relate it to anything they like.